Discover the best of French home cooking

-From 12th July to the end of August no table d'hôtes on Friday.
+From 8th July to the end of August no table d'hôtes on Friday and Saturday.
 On Friday evening there is night market of local producers, in Belcastel and Sauveterre de Rouergue, where you can taste on the spot (tables made available) the specialties of the region.
-Remember to reserve our 'table d'hôtes' on Sunday nights, as many local restaurants are closed.
+Remember to reserve our 'table d'hôtes' on Sunday and Monday nights, as many local restaurants are closed.

 Picnic lunches are available to book in advance at 6 € per person.

 We have a small seed bank (vegetables, salads, flowers ...) which allows guests swap seeds and help to maintain the biodiversity of their gardens.

 Cakes and pastries (Fouace, bread with milk, pudding ...)